tespkg/actions-cache/README.md

 # actions-s3-cache

-This action installs dependencies or builds, and caches them in S3.
+This action allows caching dependencies to s3 compatible storage, e.g. minio

+It also has github's actions/cache@v2 fallback if s3 save & restore fails

 ## Usage